in-toto/witness/docs/witness_run.md

 ### Options

 ```
+      --archivist-server string        URL of the Archivist server to store or retrieve attestations (default "https://archivist.testifysec.io")
   -a, --attestations strings           Attestations to record (default [environment,git])
       --certificate string             Path to the signing key's certificate
+      --enable-archivist               Use Archivist to store or retrieve attestations
       --fulcio string                  Fulcio address to sign with
       --fulcio-oidc-client-id string   OIDC client ID to use for authentication
       --fulcio-oidc-issuer string      OIDC issuer to use for authentication